Data privacy Declaration

 We hereby inform you that the provision of personal data is statutory stipulated in some cases (e.g. fiscal provisions) or this can result from contractual provisions (e.g. data regarding the contractual partner).
 From time to time, it could be possible in connection with the conclusion of a contract that a data subject provides us with personal data that we need to process subsequently.
 The data subject is for example obliged to provide us with personal data should our company conclude a contract with the said person.
 A non-provision of the personal data has the consequence that the contract cannot be concluded with the data subject.
 The data subject is to contact our Data Protection Officer before he or she provides the personal data.
 Our Data Protection Officer shall then inform the data subject on a case by case basis, whether the provision of the personal data is a statutory or a contractual requirement or whether the personal data are to be provided for the conclusion of the contract, whether there is an obligation to provide the personal data and the consequences should the personal data not be provided.

-Use of data when registering for the email newsletter
+- Use of data when registering for the email newsletter

-the data subject has a valid email address and
+- the data subject has a valid e-mail address, and

-the data subject registers for the newsletter.
+- the data subject registers for the newsletter mailing.

-When the newsletter is registered for, we also store the IP address that was issued by the Internet Service Provider (ISP) for the computer system that was used by the data subject for the registration in addition to the date and time of the registration.
-The obtaining of this data is necessary in order to reproduce a (possible) abuse of the email address of a data subject later, it therefore serving a legal protection of the controller who is responsible for the processing.
+When registering for the newsletter, we also store the IP address of the computer system used by the data subject at the time of registration, as assigned by the Internet service provider (ISP), as well as the date and time of registration.
+The collection of this data is necessary in order to be able to trace the (possible) misuse of a data subject’s email address at a later date and therefore serves as a legal safeguard for the controller.

-The personal data that are obtained in the scope of a registration for the newsletter are exclusively used for the sending of our newsletter.
-Subscribers to the email can then also be informed should this be necessary for the operation of the newsletter service or a registration in this regard, such as in the event of changes being made to the newsletter offer or any modifications being made to the technical situation.
-The personal data that are obtained in the scope of the newsletter service are not forwarded to third parties.
-The data subject can cancel the subscription to our newsletter at all times.
-The consent to the storage of personal data that the data subject has provided us with for the sending of the newsletter can be withdrawn at all times.
-Each of the newsletters includes a link that can be used to withdraw the consent.
-It is also possible to cancel the sending of the newsletter direct on the website of the processor or the processor can also be informed of this in another form.
+The personal data collected in the context of a registration for the newsletter are used exclusively for sending our newsletter.
+Furthermore, subscribers to the newsletter could be informed by e-mail if this is necessary for the operation of the newsletter service or a related registration, as could be the case in the event of changes to the newsletter service or changes in the technical circumstances.
+No personal data collected as part of the newsletter service will be passed on to third parties.
+The subscription to our newsletter can be cancelled by the data subject at any time.
+The consent to the storage of personal data, which the data subject has given us for the newsletter dispatch, can be revoked at any time.
+For the purpose of revoking consent, a corresponding link can be found in each newsletter.
+Furthermore, it is also possible to unsubscribe from the newsletter mailing directly on the website of the controller at any time or to inform the controller of this in another way.

-The SCHLUMBOHM Medizin-Labor-Technologie GmbH newsletters include so-called tracking pixels.
+The SCHLUMBOHM Medizin-Labor-Technologie-Hamburg GmbH newsletters include so-called tracking pixels.
 A tracking pixel is a miniature graphic that is integrated in such emails that are sent in HTML format in order to enable a log file recording and log file analysis to be carried out.
 This enables a statistical analysis to be performed of the success or lack of success of online marketing campaigns.
-SCHLUMBOHM Medizin-Labor-Technologie GmbH can use an integrated tracking pixel in order to detect whether an email has been opened by a data subject and if so, when this was carried out in addition to whether the links in the email were used by the data subject.
+SCHLUMBOHM Medizin-Labor-Technologie-Hamburg GmbH can use an integrated tracking pixel in order to detect whether an email has been opened by a data subject and if so, when this was carried out in addition to whether the links in the email were used by the data subject.

 Personal data that is collected via the tracking pixel in the newsletters are stored and evaluated by the processor in order to optimise the sending of the newsletter and adapt the contents of the future newsletters to the interests of the data subject to a better extent.
 These personal data are not forwarded to third parties.
 The data subjects are entitled at all times to withdraw the declaration of consent that is provided using the double opt-in procedure in this regard.
 After a withdrawal has been declared, the processer deletes this personal data.
-A deregistration from the newsletter is automatically construed by SCHLUMBOHM MedizinLabor-Technologie GmbH as being a withdrawal.
+A deregistration from the newsletter is automatically construed by SCHLUMBOHM Medizin¬Labor-Technologie GmbH as being a withdrawal.

-Contact possibility through the website
+- Contact possibility through the website

 The Cookies store and transfer the following data: